 Spend the Night at Santa Cruz Island- Explore the World’s Largest Sea Caves

-- Departure Harbor: Santa Barbara Harbor (at the Sea Landing Docks) Destination: West End of Santa Cruz Island
+- Departure Harbor: Santa Barbara Harbor (at the Santa Barbara Landing)

 - Spend two days exploring Channel Islands National Park and National Marine Sanctuary